 Specifies the name of the ielftool converted output file.
 By default, the linker will use the project name with a filename extension.
-The filename extension depends on which output format you choose.
+The filename extension depends on which output format you choose, for example, either srec or hex.
 To override the default name, select the Override default option and specify the alternative filename or filename extension.